pedasmith/BluetoothDeviceController/SmallProjects/TestOscilloscopeCode/_Pan_Zoom_TODO_list.md

 Reticule color and size should be updated to look classier.
 While I'm at it, why not the moving cursor, too?
 And have these all be user-settable.

 Colors are for:

-- background
-- text background for cursor + reticule scale
+- screen background
 - Cursor (Thin, and later thick)
 - waveforms (1..N)
-- Markers
+- Markers (same as waves)
 - reticule major and minor + width + fuzzy? (not fuzzy; it's too hard)
-- text foreground for cursor + reticule scale
+- text foreground + background for cursor + reticule scale text

+- dialog + tabs background (should have multiple which are auto-set from one) -
 Be sure to save the values!

 ## Panning + Zooming